Best Playa Del Carmen Excursions & Activities

 Visit the Colonial Town of Valladolid

-How far is it from Playa del Carmen? approximately 2 hours without stop offs.
+How far is it from Playa del Carmen?
+Approximately 2 hours without stop-offs.

 How much does it cost?
-As it is part of many other Playa del Carmen excursions you can expect it to cost at least £35 – $50
+As it is part of many other Playa del Carmen excursions, you can expect it to cost at least £35 – $50

 Spend an action-packed day of adventure at Xcaret Park Eco-Park

-Xcaret Eco Theme Park is a unique and impressive eco-park packed with adventurous experiences and activities.
+Xcaret Eco Theme Park is a unique and impressive eco-park with adventurous experiences and activities.
 Imagine a location that half resembles a culture-rich theme park mixed with the stunning beauty of natural rivers, jungles, and cenotes.

-- Xplor Adventure Park – an adventure park where one minute you’ll be driving an amphibious vehicle and the next you’ll be rafting on an underground river, ziplining, or trekking through the tree-tops.
+- Xplor Adventure Park – an adventure park where one minute you’ll be driving an amphibious vehicle, and the next you’ll be rafting on an underground river, ziplining, or trekking through the tree-tops.

 - Xel-Ha Park – Riviera Maya’s amazing natural aquarium is a true paradise where you can float, swim and snorkel amongst varied sea life.

-How far from Playa del Carmen is it? without stops, the drive to Xcaret park should take 10-15 minutes
+How far from Playa del Carmen is it?
+Without stops, the drive to Xcaret park should take 10-15 minutes

 How much does it cost?
 Prices vary depending on optional extras; however, expect to spend $99 upwards.

-I recommend buying tickets in advance to avoid the crowds and queues when you arrive and have the benefit of hotel pick up and drop off.
+Buy tickets in advance to avoid the crowds and queues when you arrive and have the benefit of hotel pick up and drop off.

-Playa del Carmen excursions for half-day
+Half Day Playa del Carmen excursions

 If you’re just looking for something to do to break up your day (or perhaps escape the rain), then there are many half-day Playa del Carmen excursions to take advantage of: